 The Town is exposed to the risk of loss related to employee medical expenses.
-During fiscal year 2014, the Town maintained a self-insured plan for employee medical expenses in which expenses per employee were covered annually (\$ 37,500 and \$ 37,500 for 2014 and 2013, respectively).
-The Town has an estimated maximum aggregate exposure of \$ 344,880 and \$ 380,502 for the calendar years 2014 and 2013, respectively.
+During fiscal year 2015, the Town maintained a self-insured plan for employee medical expenses in which expenses per employee were covered annually (\$ 37,500 for each of the calendar years 2015 and 2014).
+The Town has an estimated maximum aggregate exposure of \$ 315,508 and \$ 344,880 for the calendar years 2015 and 2014, respectively.
 The employee health plan is administered by an outside agency.

 Contributions from the Town and employee withholdings are deposited into a reserve fund to pay prior and current-year claims and premiums.
 Estimated risks and losses are based upon historical costs, financial analyses and estimated effects of plan changes.
-The claims liability reported in the general fund at April 30, 2014 is based on the requirements of GASBS No. 10, which requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
+The claims liability reported in the general fund at April 30, 2015 is based on the requirements of GASBS No. 10, which requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
 The liability is included in the accrued liabilities total on the balance sheet.
-Changes in the Fund's claims liability during the year were as follows:
+Changes in the Fund's claims liability during the past two fiscal years were as follows: